Brick House (Leigh)

-Brick House is a 16 ft tall bronze bust of a black woman by Simone Leigh, installed along New York City's High Line in 2019.
-Another copy of the sculpture was installed at the main entrance of the University of Pennsylvania in November 2020.
+Brick House is a 16 ft tall bronze bust of a black woman by Simone Leigh, installed along New York City's High Line from 2019 to 2021.
+Another edition of the sculpture was acquired by the University of Pennsylvania and installed at the campus' main entrance in November 2020.
 This statue is the first sculpture in Simone Leigh’s Anatomy of Architecture series, which combines architectural forms from varied regions with elements of the human body.

-The sculpture’s head is crowned with an afro framed by two asymmetric cornrow braids that each end in a cowrie shell.
+The sculpture's head is crowned with an afro framed by two asymmetric cornrow braids that each end in a cowrie shell.
 Meanwhile, the torso of the sculpture, 9 ft in diameter, combines the form of a skirt with a clay house based on architectural styles from Africa and the southern United States.
 While the sculpture has traditionally Black features, it lacks a pair of eyes, which allows the identity of the sculpture to remain ambiguous so that it cannot be attached to one specific Black individual or group.

-The statue, which weighs 5900 lb, was the inaugural commission for New York City’s High Line Plinth and was installed in the fall of 2019.
-At that time, there were only a handful of monuments to Black individuals in New York City; and only one of these depicted a woman (Alison Saar’s Swing Low sculpture of Harriet Tubman in Harlem).
+The statue, which weighs 5900 lb, was the inaugural commission for New York City's High Line Plinth and was installed in the fall of 2019.
+At that time, there were only a handful of monuments to Black individuals in New York City; and only one of these depicted a woman (Alison Saar's Swing Low sculpture of Harriet Tubman in Harlem).

 Influential architecture styles

-Brick House is based on architectural styles from West African cultures, specifically the Batammaliba and the Mousgoum, in addition to Mammy’s Cupboard in the Southern United States.
+Brick House is based on architectural styles from West African cultures, specifically the Batammaliba and the Mousgoum, in addition to Mammy's Cupboard in the Southern United States.

 Batammaliba

 The Batammaliba are an Oti–Volta-speaking people in Benin and neighboring Togo.
 The name Batammariba (or Batammaliba) means "those who are the real architects of the earth”; they place a strong emphasis on the interconnectedness of architecture, humans, and their environment.
 This interconnectedness shapes the design and functionality of their buildings.
-Buildings are treated as members of one’s family.
+Buildings are treated as members of one's family.
 Drinks are spilled on the threshold or “mouth” of the home so it can drink, while the same colorful clothes that the people wear during ceremonies and rituals cover its walls.
 Thus their structures are fully personified.
-The name of Leigh’s sculpture refers to a strong Black woman who stands with strength, endurance, and integrity, like a house constructed of bricks.
+The name of Leigh's sculpture refers to a strong Black woman who stands with strength, endurance, and integrity, like a house constructed of bricks.
 Therefore, the sculpture serves as the embodiment of feminine power amid a patriarchal society demanding viewers to apply a sense of respect and dignity to the female body and the Black female body as a prominent figure in the urban landscape.
-In Brick House, Leigh also draws on Batammaliba culture by using cowrie shells on the sculpture’s head.
-These are a nod toward the Batammalibian priests’ sacred geomancy shells among other allusions.
+In Brick House, Leigh also draws on Batammaliba culture by using cowrie shells on the sculpture's head.
+These are a nod toward the Batammalibian priests' sacred geomancy shells among other allusions.